-This refers to persons aged fifteen years and over who are working less than 35 hours a week and are willing and available to engage in additional work.
+This refers to persons aged fifteen years and over who normally work less than 35 hours a week but are willing and available to engage in additional work.

 Time-Related Underemployment Rate

 This is defined as the percentage of time-related underemployed persons to employed persons.